Madhumita Raut

-Madhumita Raut is an Indian classical dancer of Odissi.
-She is the daughter of Mamta Khuntia and Mayadhar Raut, who contributed to the revival of Odissi in the 1950s with Shastra-based knowledge.
+Madhumita Raut (4 April 1966 – 21 March 2026) was an Indian classical dancer from Odissi.
+She was the daughter of Mamta Khuntia and Mayadhar Raut, who contributed to the revival of Odissi in the 1950s with Shastra-based knowledge.

-She lives in Delhi, where she manages and teaches at the Jayantika Association's Mayadhar Raut School of Odissi Dance.
+Raut lived in Delhi, where she taught at the Jayantika Association's Mayadhar Raut School of Odissi Dance.

 Early life and education

 Madhumita Raut was raised in Delhi, India.
 She received her academic qualifications at the Bharatiya Vidya Bhavan's School and Indraprastha College in Delhi.

-She holds a master's degree in English literature from Delhi University and a diploma in Performing Arts.
+She had a master's degree in English literature from Delhi University and a diploma in Performing Arts.

 Career

-Madhumita Raut works at Mayadhar Raut Gharana of Odissi.
+Raut worked at Mayadhar Raut Gharana of Odissi.
 Her works include compositions on poetry, choreographic compositions on poems of Goethe, and fusion dances with Balinese dancer Dia Tantri in the Netherlands.
-She has used the medium of dance for social causes.
+She had used the medium of dance for social causes.